Slasherme/Reading-notes/class2-2.md

+From the Duckett HTML book:

+Chapter 3: “Lists” (pp.62-73)
+Chapter 13: “Boxes” (pp.300-329)
+From the Duckett JS book:

+Chapter 4: “Decisions and Loops” from switch statements on (pp.162-182)
 # Lists:
 * Ordered lists are lists where each item in the list is numbered.
 For example, the list might be a set of steps for